Skip to main content

 Volunteering

-Volunteering or temporary work in a stable shows employers that you're keen to work with horses and learn more about the industry.
-You can also make contacts that may be useful when you start to look for paid work.
+Volunteering or doing seasonal work in a stable is a good way to show employers that you're keen to work with horses and learn more about the industry.
+You can also make contacts that may be useful when you start to look for paid jobs.

 Other Routes

 If you're working with horses, you may be able to take qualifications, like those offered by The British Horse Society (BHS).
-These include:
+They have courses at different stages to match your experience.

 More Information